 The observatory is approximately 4-5 hours from Washington, DC and Pittsburgh, PA, and approximately 2.5 hours from Charlottesville, VA.

 Attendees will stay in the observatory residence hall.
 Meals will be provided on-site.
+The cost of all lodging and meals is included in the workshop fee.

 Radio Frequency Interference and the National Radio Quiet Zone